tmobaird/brakeman-plugin/README.md

 This plugin requires the [Static Analysis Utilities Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Static+Code+Analysis+Plug-ins) (which is also called "analysis-core") version >= 1.16.
 The plugin is available in Jenkins under `Manage Jenkins -> Manage Plugins -> Available -> Static Analysis Utilities`.

-You will also need to have Ruby and RubyGems installed on the Jenkins/Hudson server.
+You will also need to have Ruby and RubyGems installed on the Jenkins/Hudson server in order to run Brakeman.

 ## Installing the Plugin

+### Through Jenkins

+Navigate to `Manage Jenkins -> Manage Plugins -> Available` and look for "Brakeman".
+Click the checkbox and then the "Install" button at the bottom of the page.

+### Manually

-Download `brakeman.hpi` from [here](https://github.com/downloads/presidentbeef/brakeman-jenkins-plugin/brakeman.hpi).
+Download `brakeman.hpi` from [here](https://github.com/jenkinsci/brakeman-plugin/raw/master/brakeman.hpi).

 Inside Jenkins, go to `Manage Jenkins -> Manage Plugins -> Advanced -> Upload Plugin`.